Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 ### Form parameters {#form-parameters}

-A form parameters section can be used to send data, like [HTML form](https://developer.mozilla.org/en-US/docs/Learn/Forms).
+A form parameters section can be used to send data, like [HTML form].

 This section contains an optional list of key values, each key followed by a `:` and a value.
 Key values will be encoded in key-value tuple separated by '&', with a '=' between the key and the value, and sent in the body request.